21 Common Reasons And Legal Grounds For Divorce

 8. Incompatibility

 Your dreams and aspirations are different from his.
 For example, you may believe in working hard and creating wealth so that you can both enjoy your later years.
-He, on the other hand, may want to take life as it comes and live by each moment.
-You might think of him as too casual whereas he might see you as taking life too seriously.
+Your partner, on the other hand, may want to take life as it comes and live by each moment.
+You might think of them as too casual whereas they might see you as taking life too seriously.
 This incompatibility can lead to disputes and discontentment within the relationship.
+It can even lead to divorce when there are irreconcilable differences between you and your partner, and the reasons behind such differences can involve differences in values, communication styles, unmet needs, lack of intimacy, and constant conflict.

 9. When love is not the foundation